Morgiver/chart-sdl-engine/README.md

-# Trading Chart SDL
+# Chart SDL Engine
 This package will provide an API to render trading charts and give some graphics tools to do technical analysis using the SDL2 (Simple DirectMedia Layer).
-It will provide access to tools created to collect data for training artificial intelligence as well.

-## Actual State : Iteration 1 (see [historic for past iterations](https://github.com/Morgiver/trading-chart-sdl/blob/main/iterations.md))
+## Actual State : Iteration 1 (see [historic for past iterations](https://github.com/Morgiver/chart-sdl-engine/blob/main/iterations.md))

 #### Objectives for this iterations :
 1. ~~Manage entities position in efficient manner.
 Will create a World manager or grid manager~~.